zhangao0086/DKImagePickerController/README.md

     /// Indicates the file's size in bytes.
     @objc public var fileSize: UInt

-    /// If you export an asset whose data is not on the local device, and you have enabled downloading with the isNetworkAccessAllowed property, the progress indicating the progress of the download.
+    /// If you export an asset whose data is not on the local device, and you have enabled downloading with the isNetworkAccessAllowed property, the progress indicates the progress of the download.
 A value of 0.0 indicates that the download has just started, and a value of 1.0 indicates the download is complete.
     @objc public var progress: Double

-    /// Describes the error that occurred if the export is failed or cancelled.
+    /// Describes the error that occurred if the export has failed or been cancelled.
     @objc public var error: Error?
 }
 ```